 Who runs the program?
 Our program is sponsored by Hinton Ave.
 United Methodist Church, New Beginnings Christian Community, and Welcoming Greater Charlottesville.

 ID applicants present their documents proving their identity and residence at the May 4, 2019 ID drive.
 Over 175 people signed up for a card at this event.

 What are the benefits of having this ID?
-People need IDs to get certain prescription drugs, access certain social services and health services, check into hotels, enroll kids in school, get a library card, etc. The ID can also build trust between communities with the police, and help them feel more welcomed by the larger community.
+People use the ID card to get certain prescription drugs, access some social services and health services, sign up for cable and Internet, enroll kids in school, obtain water and gas service, sign a lease, get a library card, etc. The ID also builds trust with police, and helps cardholders feel more welcomed in our community.

 What are the benefits to the community?
 Law enforcement agencies get more crime tips from those who trust police.
 Promoting IDs gives police a positive way to interact with certain communities, improving their perception of police and the municipality.
 It helps officers when dealing with someone who's unconscious or isn't responsive for other reasons.